 2023 Sunshine Coast Wildflower Festival

 The Sunshine Coast wildflower festival will be held on Saturday 19 August - Sunday 3 September 2023.

 Bookings opened Monday 3 July.
 Be quick to book, as they all fill up fast.

 Explore the rich biodiversity of Sunshine Coast native wildflowers during the months of July, August and September each year.

-View the Sunshine Coast Wildflower Festival self-guided walks brochure to discover 10 trails you can explore at your own pace.
+View the Sunshine Coast wildflower festival self-guided walks brochure (PDF, 4192KB) to discover 10 trails you can explore at your own pace.
 Trails highlighted in this brochure are managed by Queensland Parks and Wildlife Service.
-Before heading out on your walk please check current information on trail condition or alerts on their website.